hshanka/spring-petclinic/readme.md

 e) Added steps to the Jenkinsfile to publish the docker image to Artifactory (bonus item)

-f) Added steps to the Jenkinsfile to run vulnerability scans using JFrog Xray (bonus item)
+f) Added steps to the Jenkinsfile to run vulnerability scans using JFrog Xray, as well as static code analysis using SonarQube (bonus item)

 # Deliverables